Mitch Petrus

-Jonathan Mitchell Petrus (May 11, 1987 – July 18, 2019) was an American football guard.
+Johnathan Mitchell Petrus (May 11, 1987 – July 18, 2019) was an American professional football guard who played in the National Football League (NFL).

-Early years
+Early life

-Mitch Petrus was born on May 11, 1987 in Carlisle, Arkansas.
+Mitch Petrus was born on May 11, 1987, in Carlisle, Arkansas.
 He attended Carlisle High School, where he played high school football.
 He was a class of 2005 Graduate.

 College career

 An unrated tight end prospect, Petrus walked on as a fullback at the University of Arkansas but was moved to offensive guard for the 2007 season.
 He blocked for rushing tandem Darren McFadden and Felix Jones, both of whom eclipsed the 1,000-yard mark, and was named to the All-SEC second-team.
 He redshirted during the 2008 season.
 Following the 2009 season, he was named All-SEC first-team by SEC coaches and second-team by the Associated Press.

 He graduated with a degree in agricultural economics.

 Professional career

 New York Giants

 At the 2010 NFL Scouting Combine, Petrus completed 45 reps of 225 lb on the bench press, which tied defensive linemen Leif Larsen and Mike Kudla for the second most since 2000.

-He was drafted by the New York Giants in the fifth round of the 2010 NFL Draft.
+He was drafted by the New York Giants in the fifth round of the 2010 NFL draft.
 He was the seventh guard to be selected that year.
 He played in 17 regular-season games with three starts.
 In the 2011 season, the Giants finished with a 9–7 record and made the playoffs.
 He appeared in all four 2011 postseason games, including the Super Bowl XLVI victory over the New England Patriots.

-Petrus was waived on September 2, 2012 after the Giants were awarded offensive tackle D. J. Jones on waivers from the Philadelphia Eagles.
+Petrus was waived on September 2, 2012, after the Giants were awarded offensive tackle D. J. Jones on waivers from the Philadelphia Eagles.
 Jones failed his physical with the Giants and Petrus was re-signed the next day.

 On November 3, Petrus was released by the Giants after tight end Travis Beckum was activated.